-The applications are developed and implemented by third parties according with its rules for system development and change management.
+The applications are developed and implemented according with rules for system development and change management.

 Auditable methodology is supplied, allowing to verify that the software from Multicert CA was not changed before it was first used.
 All configurations and changes of the software are done and audited by members of the Working Group.